faizrktm/faizrktm/README.md

 ### Hi there 👋

+- 🧑🏼‍💻 I'm a Frontend Engineer, what I learn and used so far:
+  1. Frontend : ReactJS, React Native, SCSS, Styled Component, VueJS, GraphQL(Apollo), REST
+  2. Backend: Laravel, nodejs (im new to this!), GraphQL(Apollo)
+  3. I learn unit and integration testing recently, and use jest and react testing library for frontend web!
+- ⚡ Beside programming, I like playing video games and watching movies!
+- 📫 How to reach me: faizrekatama@gmail.com

 <!--
 **faizrktm/faizrktm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.